Faux idempotence

 - even when a script is truly idempotent, Murphy’s law makes sure that almost every attempt at applying X twice instead ends up applying XYX, where Y is out of your control.

 This article was inspired by How to write idempotent Bash scripts by Fatih Arslan.
-It is not at all my intention to dunk on that article in particular — there are lots of good tips in there — but rather to illustrate that actual idempotency is harder to achieve than the article purports, and we should be careful not to declare some code idempotent when it isn’t.
+It is not at all my intention to dunk on that article in particular — there are lots of good tips in there — but rather to illustrate that actual idempotence is harder to achieve than the article purports, and we should be careful not to declare some code idempotent when it isn’t.

 The first example of idempotent-but-not-really code in the article is